Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Time-Context Windowing

 \section{Time-Context Windowing}

 In practical hearing devices, a voice activity detection mask \cite{sehgal2018vad} is often considered for detecting traces of speech in the captured audio.
 To allow for a clear clustering of acoustic environment, we assume a device where a voice-activity mask is used for separating parts of the signal where only background sound is present, as done in \cite{lee2020dynamicnoiseembeddingnoise}.
-Therefore, for a complete audio recording, only a subset of its length can be used for clustering the soundscape.
+Therefore, only a subset of a complete audio recording can be used for clustering the soundscape.

 We propose a windowing scheme, described in the following, that allows a categorical-based clustering model to cluster the environment without access to a complete background-only audio trace.
-The sliding window operates in inference mode and consists of sliding through the time dimension of the input, combining the logits $\boldsymbol{\pi}$ over the whole sequence for a more reliable estimation of cluster probabilities through the GS function.
+As shown in Figure~\ref{fig:uvacwindow}, the sliding window operates in inference mode and consists of sliding through the time dimension of the input, combining the logits $\boldsymbol{\pi}$ over the whole sequence for a more reliable estimation of cluster probabilities through the GS function.
 This extension is based on a sliding window approach previously applied in speech enhancement \cite{fiorio2024spectral} and communications \cite{Karanov2019EndToEnd}.

 Given the spectrogram dataset $\mathbf{X}$, each sample $\mathbf{x}$ consists of a sequence of length $T$ (representing the time dimension), with $F$ frequency bins per time step.
 Our method applies a sliding window of length $w$ across the $i$-th sample vector $\mathbf{x}^{(i)} = [x(1), x(2), \dots, x(T)]$.
 For each window position $j$, we extracts a segment